Table of contents

 What are Product Attributes?
-(Definition)

-While companies recognize their own products through SKUs which are unique numbers assigned to each product, consumers use natural language that includes the benefits and features of a product.
+While companies recognize their products through SKUs which are unique numbers assigned to each product, consumers use natural language that includes the benefits and features of a product.

-Examples of Product Attributes
+Categories of Product Attributes

 Why do you need Product Attributes?